Parenting With Consistency

 - We feel bad (guilty).
 We think that seeing our child cry when we’ve been consistent is somehow unhealthy for the child or we feel like we “made” our child cry.
 Crying is an emotional release and is part of the child’s process of coming to terms with the limit you’ve set.
 The crying may, however, be being used by the child to try to get you to change your mind, especially if that technique has worked before.

 - Circumstances.
 Sometimes things change and there’s nothing we can do about it.
 For example, routines have to sometimes be broken because of illness or something no longer seems like a good idea.
-If you change your mind, do so early on, to minimize the child’s belief that he or she got the desired result from a tantrum or protracted protest.
+If you change your mind, do so early on, to minimize the child’s belief that they got the desired result from a tantrum or protracted protest.

 Tips For How to Do It